 The extrusion process produces straight, rigid, lightweight rods with a low coefficient of thermal expansion.
 As with all carbon fiber products, carbon fiber rods have a high stiffness-to-weight ratio.
 They also boast exceptional linear strength because most of the carbon fibers run along the length of the rod on the 0° axis.
 The extrusion process also allows for a tight outer diameter (OD) tolerance.

 Uses for Carbon Fiber Rods

 The high stiffness-to-weight ratio of carbon fiber rods makes them an excellent choice for creating lightweight frame constructions.
 They are therefore often found in structural space frames and trusses.
-Many remote control (RC) enthusiasts find carbon fiber rods to be the perfect material from which to construct their models.
+Much remote control (RC) enthusiasts find carbon fiber rods to be the perfect material from which to construct their models.
 Carbon fiber rods are an excellent material for building engineered and high-performance structures, particularly when combined with carbon fiber laminates.
 Generally speaking, carbon fiber rods perform particularly well in bending and axial tension or compression applications.

 It is important to know that the fiber orientation of carbon fiber rods means that they do not hold up well under high torque or transverse crushing loads.
 They can shatter in these loading conditions, making them a poor choice for applications that require resistance to torsional or side loads.